dbryant4/furtive/README.md

 At this point, you can be sure that you will know if a file has changed.
 To check the files on the file system to the manifest, run `furtive --basedir my-photos compare`.
 The application will output a list of files which have been added, removed, or changed.
 This output is YAML format so it should be easy to parse.

+### Exclusions

+Exclusion patterns can be provided using the `--exclude` argument.
+This argument can be provided multiple times.
+The pattern consists of UNIX shell-style wildcard characters.
+See the [fnmatch documentation](https://docs.python.org/2/library/fnmatch.html) for more information.

 ## Tests

 This application comes with tests.
 To run them, ensure you have `tox` installed (`pip install tox`).
 Then you can run `tox` to run the tests.